enzet/map-machine/README.md

 ### Road lanes ###

-To determine road width Map Machine uses the [`width`](https://wiki.openstreetmap.org/wiki/Key:width) tag value or estimates it based on the [`lanes`](https://wiki.openstreetmap.org/wiki/Key:lanes) value.
+To determine the road width Map Machine uses the [`width`](https://wiki.openstreetmap.org/wiki/Key:width) tag value or estimates it based on the [`lanes`](https://wiki.openstreetmap.org/wiki/Key:lanes) value.
 If lane value is specified, it also draws lane separators.
 This map style is highly inspired by Christoph Hormann's post [Navigating the Maze](http://blog.imagico.de/navigating-the-maze-part-2/).

 ![Road lanes](doc/lanes.svg)